-In the wake of the tragedy in Flint, Michigan, we now know the toxic threat of lead in drinking water extends to thousands of communities across the country.
+We now know the toxic threat of lead in drinking water extends to thousands of communities across the country.
 In fact, lead is even contaminating drinking water in schools and pre-schools-flowing from fountains and faucets where our kids drink water every day.